Standing Rock Sioux Tribe member on protests: 'We are in for the long haul'

 "They are the ones who are bringing the aggression," he said.
 "They're the ones who are using weapons."

-He added that the letter from the Army Corps will only make things worse.
+He said the letter from the Army Corps will only make things worse.